Skin & Body Care

 1. Wash your hands before you wash your face.

-It’s important to wash our hands to prevent infections and illness.
+According to the CDC, it’s important to wash our hands to prevent infections and illness.
 Bacteria, viruses and allergens can transfer from your fingertips to your skin.
 So before you touch your face, make sure you wash your hands.

 2. Don’t wash your face with hot water.